biscuit-auth/website/content/docs/guides/revocation.md

 reintroducing some state in the system.

 But revocation has properties that make it nice to implement in stateless architectures:
-- we do not need to know about all of the tokens, only those that were revoked, which will be much smaller
+- we do not need to know about all of the tokens, only those that were revoked, so the list will be much smaller
 - the list of revoked tokens will naturally grow, but if tokens have an expiration date, they can be purged from the list after a while
 - it is read-oriented and highly cacheable: once a token was added to the revocation list,